pastel-bunny/pastel-bunny/README.md

      ︵︵⠀ ⠀hai!! my name is sonia but u can call me sunny, mimi or sunsun 𓂃 ࣪˖ ִֶָ𐀔
-     nicknames and such are fine, i give ppl nicknames and a pet names if that is crossing ur boundaries, pls do let me know! im sorry if sometimes i am very sensitive or gatekeepy i luv to talk and make friends, so neva be afraid to dm me abt anything at all or sit w me in pt !! eng isn't my first language, so i am sorry if sometimes i talk nonsense qwq sometimes i can be a blabbermouth, sorry i just like being open i can forget to reply to things - if i do, please let me know!!! i try my best out here ~⠀⠀⠀
+     nicknames and such are fine, i give ppl nicknames and a pet names if that is crossing ur boundaries, pls do let me know! im sorry if sometimes i am very sensitive or gatekeepy i luv to talk and make friends, so neva be afraid to dm me abt anything !! eng isn't my first language, so i am sorry if sometimes i talk nonsense qwq sometimes i can be a blabbermouth, sorry i just like being open i can forget to reply to things - if i do, please let me know!!! i try my best out here ~⠀⠀⠀